cyberponk/Arduino-Library-for-Proteus/README.md

 #How to install:
 	1. Close Proteus
+	2. Go to folder "Copy to Proteus folder" and open sub-folder "MODELS".
+Mark all files inside this folder as READ ONLY.
-	2. Copy the contents of the folder "Copy to Proteus folder" to inside your installed proteus folder, There is a link file there that should point you to the correct folder.
+	3. Copy the contents of the folder "Copy to Proteus folder" to inside your installed proteus folder, There is a link file there that should point you to the correct folder.
 		If not, Proteus is usually inside C:\Program Files (x86)\Labcenter Electronics

 	*By now it should be ready to use.
 Just search for a component in the Arduino category, from library Arduino Cp*

-	3. Open the examples from "Simulation_Examples" folder for more important information on how to use
+	4. Open the examples from "Simulation_Examples" folder for more important information on how to use
-	4. Open files inside "3D Package Examples" folder and click on 3D Visualizer button (below Edit menu) to view the different 3D packages.
+	5. Open files inside "3D Package Examples" folder and click on 3D Visualizer button (below Edit menu) to view the different 3D packages.
-	5. Open files inside "Internal Schematics" to view the circuit inside each arduino.
+	6. Open files inside "Internal Schematics" to view the circuit inside each arduino.

 	Enjoy :)